This article has links to products and services we love, which we may make commission from.

 Visitors can take the scenic coastal path from John o’ Groats to Duncansby Head (reminds me of the Isle of Skye) and the Stacks of Duncansby.

-If the visibility is poor, is easy to miss the Duncanbsy Stacks which look like teardrops in the sea.
+If the visibility is poor, it is easy to miss the Duncanbsy Stacks, which look like teardrops in the sea.

-For us, the weather was pretty unreal; we had a whiteout, rain, a double rainbow, and sunshine all within 15 minutes!
+The weather was pretty unreal for us; we had a whiteout, rain, a double rainbow, and sunshine all within 15 minutes!

 You’ll walk for around five minutes until the tear-shaped stacks appear.